 After the pile had been bored the reinforcement cage is installed and concrete placed often through by a tremie to complete pile construction.
 The base of the pile can be enlarged with the use of an undeream tool which produces a vertical cone to toe to the pile.
 Typically, these bases can be up to 3 times the diameter of the shafts.
 These types of bases are formed in cohesive type soils.

-Capability: We are able to construct LDA piles to a diameter of 2800mm (Undereams up to 7200 mm diameter) and to a depth in excess of 65m.
+Capability: Depending upon ground conditions, we are able to construct LDA piles to a diameter of 2800mm (Undereams up to 7200 mm diameter) and to a depth in excess of 65m.

 Advantages: Deep piles can be constructed with full length reinforcement to carry high loads and bending movements; they can be used on or off shore and the technique has interchangeable tools to suit all ground conditions, and the ability to core obstructions.